pandas-dev/pandas/doc/source/user_guide/io.rst

   If ``True`` and parse_dates is enabled for a column, attempt to infer the datetime format to speed up the processing.

-  .. deprecated:: 1.5.2
+  .. deprecated:: 2.0.0
-   ``infer_datetime_format`` be deprecated (as a strict version of it will become the default);
-    an easy workaround for non-strict parsing be clearly documented.

-   Currently, the only way to ensure consistent parsing is by explicitly passing ``format=``.
-The argument ``infer_datetime_format`` isn't strict, can be called together with ``format``, and can still break users' expectations: keep_date_col : boolean, default ``False``
+   A strict version of this argument is now the default, passing it has no effect. keep_date_col : boolean, default ``False``
   If ``True`` and parse_dates specifies combining multiple columns then keep the original columns.